 PAYDAYS

 Paychecks are issued semi-monthly on the 15th and last day of the month.
-If those days fall on a weekend paychecks will be issued the Friday prior. a holiday paycheckprior.
+If those days fall on a weekend paychecks will be issued the Friday prior.
+If those days fall on a holiday paycheck will be issued the business day prior.
 (Rev 08/11)

 TRAVEL

-Employees must show proof of adequate automobile insurance.
+Employees must show proof of adequate automobile insurance and may be asked to submit declarations page.

 JURY DUTY